mindee/doctr-tfjs-demo/README.md

 ```shell
 docker run -p 8001:3000 doctr-tfjs:node12-alpine
 ```
-Feel free to change the port, but by default, you should be able to access the demo at `http://localhost:8001/`.
+Feel free to change the port, but by default, you should be able to access the demo at `http://localhost:8001/`. *The `-p 8001:3000` lets Docker know that we want to map the internal port of the container (3000) to port 8001 on the outside.*

 ## License